Jaymo33/Blog-Extensor/src/content/blog/how-many-ounces-is-0-375-cup-of-almond-milk.md

     "name": "Does the brand of almond milk affect the 0.375 cup to ounces conversion?", "acceptedAnswer": {
     "@type": "Answer",
     "text": "No, the conversion remains the same regardless of brand.
 0.375 cup of any almond milk (sweetened, unsweetened, or flavoured) equals 3 fluid ounces.
-However, thicker \"barista blend\" almond milks might weigh slightly more by volume, so for baking in your air fryer, stick to standard varieties unless specified."
+However, thicker "barista blend" almond milks might weigh slightly more by volume, so for baking in your air fryer, stick to standard varieties unless specified."
     }
     },
     {